craftcms/docs/docs/4.x/upgrade.md

 ```
 :::

-## Collections
+### Collections

 Craft 4 adds the [Collections](https://packagist.org/packages/illuminate/collections) package, which offers a more convenient and consistent way of working with arrays and collections of things.

-Element queries, for example, now include a `collect()` method that returns query results as one of these collections instead of an array:
+Element queries now include a `collect()` method that returns query results as one of these collections instead of an array:

 ::: code
 ```twig